wdtinc/skywise_mb_android_example/README.md

 ### BETA Disclaimer

 The API used in this demo is in BETA and may change in the future.
+Response times and processing may not be fully optimized.
+Additionally, the format of the tile data may change.

 ### Prerequisites